caioavidal/OpenCoreMMO/README.md

 cd src
 dotnet run --project "Standalone"
 ```
-When connecting to the self-hosted server for development connect using the following:
+To connect to the self-hosted server for development, please use the following connection details:
 1. IP Address: 127.0.0.1
 2. Port: 7171
 3. Account Name: 1